drand/website/docs/operator/drand-cli.md

 `--public-listen` flag and specify the `host:port` that you want to listen on.
 This endpoint exposes no sensitive information and is safe to expose to the internet.
 Alternatively, you may keep this endpoint behind a firewall and expose randomness to the public with the help of a relay server such as [`drand-relay-http`](#drand-relay-http).
+However, we recommend using the [`http-relay`](https://github.com/drand/http-relay) binary that talks gRPC to the drand nodes, handles caching for you, and supports the nicer `/v2/` HTTP REST APIs if you intend to run a HTTP relay.

 The **metrics endpoint** provides an API for observing runtime metrics about the drand node.
 It can be enabled with the `--metrics <metrics-port>` flag.
 See [drand Metrics](./metrics/) for more details on accessing the metrics.